Tapescripts for IELTS Listening Sample 12

 ANDY: Sorry, Jane, I interrupted you.

-DR SIMON: I think questionnaires are very good at telling you how people questionnaires, but to be frank they tell you very little else.
+DR SIMON: I think questionnaires are very good at telling you how people fill in questionnaires, but to be frank, they tell you very little else.
 Avoid them!

 DR SIMON: The tutors?
 I don't see why not; they don't have any special contribution to make, but you can if you want.
 There's a whole section on this issue in the Research Guide.
 I'm afraid it's slightly out of date, and you're probably better talking to the tutor on the Research Methods course, but you might find it useful to start there.